shakked/ChatKit/README.md

     ChatLoopEnd(id: "loop")
   ]
 ```
-After the user chooses whether to make it rain cats or dogs, the chat will go back to the question.
+After the user chooses whether to make it rain cats or dogs, the chat will go back to the original question.
 This is very powerful as you can use it to let users continue to navigate different flows and options in your sequence.
 (You can see some examples below to see the true power of loops).

-## ChatUserMessage
-`ChatUserMessage` is ideal for building fake or playful conversations between you and the user.
-They work just like `ChatMessage`s, but it looks like the message is coming from the user instead of you.
+# Examples

-## Examples
+## Customer Support Flow

-A customer support flow:
+ChatKit is an excellent way to save your company some customer support hours.
+Often times, 90% of support tickets fall into the same few buckets.
+With a flow like the one below, you can let the user answer their own questions easily, without involving your ticket system and customer support person.
+And best of all, it's native.
+With a ChatBot built using Intercom or some other service, you can't trigger native iOS functions when the user responses to certain queries.
+Whereas below, you can literally show them the refund dialogue or restore their purchases, instead of giving them instructions on how to do it.
 ```swift
   let chats: [Chat] = [
     ChatMessage("Hey, I'm Zach, a customer support agent."),